-The 15 ways universal life insurance is used list includes providing cash for a family and protecting key people in business, as well as more advanced strategies like using premium finance to leverage a universal life policy to generate higher returns.
+The 15 ways universal life insurance is used list includes providing financial security for a family and protecting key people in business, as well as more advanced strategies like using premium finance to leverage a universal life policy to generate higher returns.

 Let's get started.